OliverVea/OliverVea.github.io/content/posts/fluent-fuzzy/index.md

 FuzzyOutput torque = new();
 ```

 The membership functions can then be set.
 The `const int` values are simply identifiers for the membership functions.
 They can be named so they are easily identifiable.
-The membership functions are the same as in the [example](../fuzzy-logic#what-is-fuzzy-logic) from the earlier article.
+The membership functions are the same as in the [example from the earlier post](../fuzzy-logic#what-is-fuzzy-logic).

 ```cs
 const int veryNegative = 0;